 If you’re continuing without visiting that post just know that Cornwall is incredible and you should put it on your bucket list.
 Did that make you want to go watch the video?
 I promise it’s worth it.

 On to London — a city I’ve never been to.
 It was about a 3-hour train ride from Looe, where we ended our Encounter Hiking Tour, to Paddington Station, London’s central hub.
-We booked an awesome Airbnb in Mayfair, on Maddox St., just off of Regent St., one of London’s busiest areas know for its high-end shopping.
+We booked an awesome Airbnb in Mayfair, on Maddox St., just off of Regent St., one of London’s busiest areas know for its high-end shopping, so if you are travelling you might need to take your invoice from your shopping in case of needing the proof of your purchase, and if you have a small business, a free invoice maker will be perfect for you.
 With some proper planning, we pre-booked tickets to the London Eye, more specifically the Champagne Experience, where you get to enjoy a glass of chilled Pommery Brut Royal champagne served by a personal guide, along with fast-track access and a 360-degree mini guide.
 You will also get access to the London Eye 4D Cinema Experience.
 This was a good way to start off the touristing because we got an amazing view of the entire city and it helped me get a lay of the land.

 If you’ve already been to London, we did exactly what you’d expect — a visit to London Bridge, Tower Bridge, and the Tower of London.
 I convinced everyone to walk because I always think that’s the best way to see a city.
 We checked out The Savoy Hotel and took our first beer stop at The Oyster Shed which overlooked the London Bridge on the River Thames.